INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 A suede jacket needs to be polished regularly to maintain its appearance.
 The most common type of polish is a suede leather product.
 These products can be found in shoe stores or online.

 The most important thing to remember when buying suede jacket polish is the color of the jacket.
 If it’s brown, go for a brown polish and if it’s black, go for black polish.
-However always test on a small inconspicuous area first.

 WILL SNOW RUIN A SUEDE JACKET?